Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Stop 5: Jim Thompson House

 Get your culture on with a visit to the Jim Thompson House, the former home of, you guessed it, Jim Thompson, a Delaware-born silk mogul and art collector.
-He settled in Bangkok after World World II, after which he discovered his deep love of fancy things.
+He settled in Bangkok after World War II, after which he discovered his deep love of fancy things.

 You can see all of the fancy things he collected at his home-turned-museum today, along with the Jim Thompson Art Center in the same complex.
 Beware of tuk-tuks hanging around outside, often up to no good.